Skip to Content

 Coconut Palm Sugar Oatmeal Cookies

-You can certainly use coconut palm sugar any place you use cane or white sugar.
+You can certainly use coconut palm sugar any place you use cane or white sugar (please consider the switch to organic cane sugar from white – yer tastebuds will thank ya!).

 Simple!